Rormund/COMP-3005-A3/README.txt

 COMPILATION INSTRUCTIONS: (in file containing Main.java) javac Main.java

+SETUP INSTRUCTIONS: Make sure to have the database created before using the application.

 EXECUTION INSTRUCTIONS: java Main
 - Follow instructions generated when program runs to use application features